voolga/food-website/README.md

 # food-website
+## !Important

-**To display dynamically created menu-cards, you need to run json-server in the console as follows: json-server db.json**
+**To display dynamically created menu-cards and run calories calculator, you need to run json-server in the console as follows: json-server db.json**

 Used in JS: